-Nick Giddings, chief marketing officer, Open GI, on how technology brings opportunities for brokers
+Nick Giddings, chief marketing officer at Open GI discusses how technology brings opportunities for brokers

 UK brokers face numerous challenges in today’s changing marketplace.
 We are now in a world where consumers are seeking instant fulfilment when shopping online (the Amazon effect), and this is no different for insurance.
 Brokers need to remain competitive, but also offer consumers greater choice in order for their business to thrive.

 Information about insurance is easy to access – consumers are more knowledgeable than ever when it comes to purchasing their chosen cover.
 This can potentially pose new challenges.
 But by making the most of technology and adopting an omnichannel approach, brokers can turn this into a great opportunity and empower their customers by providing a wider choice of purchasing methods and products.